 Protecting the vehicle and mobility equipment that give you the freedom to travel will provide peace of mind that, should they get into an accident or break, you’ll be covered.

 Choose your insurance provider wisely.
-It’s always worth considering a specialist insurer like Blue Badge Insurance that has years of experience working with the needs of people with disabilities.
+It’s always worth considering a specialist insurer like Blue Badge Insurance that has years of experience working with the needs of people with disability.
 Here’s what Blue Badge offers:

-This comprehensive insurance has been designed specifically for people with disabilities.
+This comprehensive insurance has been designed specifically for people with disability.
 All disability parking permit (DPP) users are eligible.
 The policy covers family, friends, carers and support workers while they’re driving too.
 It also provides up to $5,000 cover for assistive technology (wheelchairs, mobility scooters etc.) in the car.
 Blue Badge offers discounted premiums, of up to 25% for all DPP users.
 This includes those with cars that have been converted to accommodate drivers and/or passengers with a disability.
 Converted cars are also provided a ‘new for old’ replacement option for all disability conversions, for (conversions up to five years old, from newly installed).

 Mobility equipment insurance